Surface heating steers planetary-scale ocean circulation

 \statement{ Ocean gyres are large swirling circulation features that redistribute heat across ocean basins.
 It is commonly believed that surface winds are the sole driver of ocean gyres, but recent literature suggests that other mechanisms could also be influential.
-Here, we perform a series of numerical simulations in which we artificially change the winds or the heating at the ocean's surface and investigate how each factor independently affects the ocean gyres.
-We find that gyres are steered by both winds and surface heating, and that the ocean circulation behaves differently to heating on short and long timescales.
+We perform a series of numerical simulations in which we artificially change either the winds or the heating at the ocean's surface and investigate how each factor independently affects the ocean gyres.
+We find that gyres are steered by both winds and surface heating, and that the ocean circulation responds differently to heating on short and long timescales.
 In addition, the circulation depends on where the heating is applied at the ocean's surface.
-Through these simulations, we argue that a complete theory explaining the formation of gyres should consider heating at the ocean's surface as a possible driver, in addition to the winds. }
+Through these simulations, we argue that a complete theory about ocean gyres must consider heating at the ocean's surface as a possible driver, in addition to the winds. }